-THE HAGUE (Reuters) - The world's chemical weapons watchdog is confident it will be able to meet deadlines to destroy Syria's toxic stockpile even though some sites are in disputed or rebel-held territory, a special adviser to the organization's director general said.
+THE HAGUE Oct 17 (Reuters) - The world's chemical weapons watchdog is confident it will be able to meet deadlines to destroy Syria's toxic stockpile even though some sites are in disputed or rebel-held territory, a special adviser to the organisation's director general said.

 Inspectors from the Hague-based Organisation for the Prohibition of Chemical Weapons (OPCW), which won the Nobel Peace Prize last week, have visited nearly half of more than 20 sites declared by Damascus, Malik Ellahi, special adviser to Director General Ahmet Uzumcu, said on Thursday.

 "We are on track.
 The team is confident, the morale is high and cooperation from the Syrian authorities has been forthcoming," he said.

 Under a Russian-American brokered deal, Syria has until Nov.
 1 to destroy or render unusable all chemical agent production and weapon filling facilities.
 Ellahi said the team had been "making good progress in making those sites inoperable" by destroying equipment and facilities.

 The OPCW expects to be able to access sites, including in rebel-held territory, with a joint U.N. mission negotiating ceasefires with forces fighting against the government of President Bashar al-Assad, he said.

 "In terms of the security situation there are always concerns, but the team so far has had the cooperation of the Syrian authorities and managed to conduct its work unimpeded," Ellahi said.